backstage/backstage/.changeset/proud-books-grin.md

 '@backstage/plugin-scaffolder': patch
 ---

-Allow `Stepper` components to be overriden from the `NextScaffolderPage`
+Allow `Stepper` components to be overridden from the `NextScaffolderPage`